Frequently Asked Questions

 It is not possible to ship a motorcycle on the train with you, however, there are options available to arrange for shipping separately so that your bike is waiting for you when you arrive at your destination.
 Please contact us for additional information or a referral to a company that can assist you.
 Estimated rates to ship a motorcycle across Canada are in the range of USD $1000.

 Not only are we active members with IATA and TIAC (Tourism Industry Association of Canada), we have an A+ rating with the Better Business Bureau and we are a member of Tourism Calgary and Travel Alberta.
-We book our hotels directly with Jonview Canada, who are Canada’s largest tour wholesaler, and we book our trains directly with Rocky Mountaineer and VIA Rail, all of which are reputable companies.
+We book our hotels directly with Jonview Canada, who are Canada’s largest Tour Wholesaler, and we book our trains directly with Rocky Mountaineer and VIA Rail, all of which are reputable companies.

 A deposit will be due at the time of booking in order to secure your trip with the remaining balance due 70 days prior to departure.

-Booking Your Canada Rail Vacation
+Booking Your Holiday in Canada

 As we are a Canadian company we charge for all of our tours in Canadian Dollars and your credit card company will convert the money following payment.
 Some credit card companies charge a conversion fee.
 Please contact your credit card company directly for more information.